UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

 Transfers NFT token from given address (Substrate or Ethereum) to given address (Substrate or Ethereum).
-The signer must have rights to do this.
+The signer must be authorized to do so.
 Returns bool true on success.

 **Declaration**
 `transferFrom(from, recipient, collectionId, itemId, value)`